sboesebeck/morphium/docs/poppydb.md

 - The first node that starts without detecting peers becomes primary immediately.
 - Any later node that can reach an existing peer demotes itself to secondary, runs an initial sync from the detected primary (or highest-priority reachable host), and only participates in elections after the sync finishes.
 - Elections and automatic failover continue to respect the configured host priorities, but a node will not promote itself until it completed the initial copy of data.
+- Until that first sync has completed - or the node has become primary itself - a member with peers refuses data-plane commands with `NotPrimaryOrSecondary` (13436), advertises `secondary: false` in `hello`, and reports `RECOVERING` in `replSetGetStatus`.
+This holds from the moment the node starts listening, not only once a sync is under way; a node that restored a dump is not exempt, because it holds data of unknown age that no primary has confirmed yet.
+The consequence to plan for: a member restarted into a set that currently has no primary (quorum lost) stays unavailable until one exists.
+MongoDB would serve secondary reads there from its verified oplog; PoppyDB has no oplog and cannot verify a dump, so it prefers an error over a plausible stale answer.
+A standalone node, or a set configured with a single member, never enters this state.

 Practical tips: